 Customize your spice blend

 Did you use this ratio for making your own pumpkin pie spice?
-Please take a minute to let me know what you think of this blog post.
+Please take a minute to let me know what you think of this recipe and give it a star rating.
 I read every comment, and it helps this tiny blog grow!

 Pumpkin Pie Spice Ratio